 Now let's enjoy a few summit views:

-The Source and the BullOnly high on the slope I realised that I forgot in my car all water.
+The source below MalvuericOnly high on the slope I realised that I forgot in my car all water.
 Not all liquid though, I had two beer cans, but this was promising to be a hot July day!
 The path towards the summit goes over gentle slopes, oriented towards the south.
 There are nice meadows among white limestone rocks and dwarf pines.
 Then I hear gentle sounds.
 A few meters below the path there is a cute water source.
 I wouldn't had noticed it unless she called me, singing a silent melody.
 What a gift of Nature and People that source is!
 Only a simple wooden gutter and a few stones, encircling a bowl of cold, crystal clear water, but still, the most beautiful scene I would wish at that moment.
 I sit by for a short time, then like a Muslim do a pray to the water goddess and after a few minutes we friendly say farewell.
 How we were needed each to the other!
 She to me, a thirsty hiker, and I to her, vanishing among the rocks.

 Later on, I was wandering around those mountains quite clumsilly.
 Instead of climbing Monte Cavallo from Pridola saddle directly, I descended into Winkel valley - again to the water.
 It then rose my morale so much that I went up the valley, just to have a look.
 But still had the second beer with me, its round came on top of Cavallo.
 At the end of the tour I almost had a fight with a big bull on Madritschen ridge.
 I suddenly heard sounds of a heavy animal running after me, actually bulls were two and there were no signs that the first one was just kidding.
 I started swinging my trek pole, but no effect, he even didn't start loughing.
 So I started to swing so quickly with that pole before his nose that its whistling noise stopped him down.
 Only one more step further he would make and he would get a sharp punch on his nose.
 But then I would start running, because, what is such a pole to a strong bull!
 He slowly turned away and I walked further on, when - he was running after me again.
 And we repeated the "fight".

 On the mountain there are no mountain huts.
 All ascents can be done in one day or half of a day.
 For further information about sleeping in the area, see the parent area page.

 The best months are in summer and autumn.

 Guidebook and photomonography (in Slovenian): V. Pogačnik: Kar na Karnijce

 Your Help Needed

-Can you describe the hike approach from the south?
+- Can you describe the hike approach from the south?